BT Wholesale and Ventures

 BT Wholesale and Ventures was a division of United Kingdom telecommunications company BT Group that provided voice, broadband, data, hosted communication, managed network and IT services to communications providers (CPs) in Great Britain.
 It was merged with BT's Business and Public Sector division to form BT Enterprise in October 2018.

-Wholesale and Ventures provided services BT's other divisions: BT Consumer, BT Business and Public Sector and EE.
+Wholesale and Ventures provided services to BT's other divisions: BT Consumer, BT Business and Public Sector and EE.
 It also offered services to media companies and broadcasters, and its ventures side offered a range of products and services.
 It provided the voice services to UK customers via 999, 118 500 and Next Generation Text Service, which helps those who can’t hear or speak on the phone.

 In April 2018, Gavin Patterson, then BT Group's CEO, announced Wholesale and Ventures was to be combined with the group's Business and Public Sector division into a newly-formed division, BT Enterprise.
 It came after BT's decision to undertake a streamlining of its operations, in a bid to strengthen its offerings as a business.